iamitshri/az900-Microsoft-Azure-Fundamentals/README.md

 - describe the functionality and usage of the Azure Portal, Azure PowerShell, Azure CLI, Cloud Shell, and Azure Mobile App
 - describe the functionality and usage of Azure Advisor
+  - Azure Advisor—your free, personalized guide to Azure best practices
 - describe the functionality and usage of Azure Resource Manager (ARM) templates
   - Infra as code
 - describe the functionality and usage of Azure Monitor
 - describe the functionality and usage of Azure Service Health
+  - Personalized alerts and guidance for Azure service issues

 ### Describe general security and network security features (10-15%)